 Zidoun-Bossuyt Gallery will inaugurate on October 20, 2022 a third location, a 200 square meters space in Paris, rue de Seine, in the Saint Germain des Prés area.
 The inaugural exhibition of the gallery will be dedicated to the American artist Summer Wheat.

-Summer Wheat’s (American, born 1977) Sweet on the Tongue will be the inaugural exhibition of Zidoun-Bossuyt Paris gallery, featuring a series of new works furthering Wheat’s exploration of mirroring and themes of vanity, healing, and visibility.
+Summer Wheat’s Sweet on the Tongue is the inaugural exhibition of Zidoun-Bossuyt Paris gallery, featuring a series of new works furthering Wheat’s exploration of mirroring and themes of vanity, visibility and love.

 Wheat’s practice is formulated by drawing—using line as a foundational element that allows even more high-key colors than ever before to envelop the space, revealing bodies and objects in complex scenarios.
 In a way, moving one thing over to make space for another creates added surprise elements that are indeed “sweet on the tongue” as Wheat notes in her title.
 Wheat’s contained worlds of female figures enact a universe beyond themselves and signal the artist’s broader themes and processes.
 In Last Supper (2022) a distinct sense of mirrored imagery is found in the format of similarly styled female figures around a table akin to Leonardo da Vinci’s (Italian, 1452–1519) High Renaissance painting of The Last Supper (1495–1498).
 In Wheat’s painting, along with the offerings spread out on the table, situating the female “prophets” in various processes of self-care and emphasizing their preoccupation with themselves and each other signal a literal and metaphorical turning of tables.
 What was historically da Vinci’s depiction of betrayal is now Wheat’s portrayal of devotion.
 In her practice, Wheat is influenced by both spiritual and art historical forerunners, citing de Vinci, Rembrandt (Dutch, 1606–1669), Edgar Degas (French, 1834–1917), and Andy Warhol (American, 1928–1987), and concepts connected to internal, external, and cosmic space, mirroring, and nature.